next submission cycle: apr 2027

 This is what creates burnout, brittle teams, rigid cultures, and leaders who quietly believe they need to carry the weight of every decision on their own.

-Few people have experienced what it's like to be part of a great team that's deeply aligned.
 Teams where trust is high, accountability is shared, and people show up out of excitement rather than obligation.

 Even fewer know how to reliably build these types of teams.